akio-sone/dvn-install-demo/readme.md

 ## Using this git repo to practice installing a DVN

+**Caution 1: If your VirbutalBox is running on a Microsoft windows machine, start your VirtualBox before you follow Vagrant-related steps listed below; Otherwise, the vagrant-up step might prematurely end with an iptables-related error message.**

+**Caution 2: The following vagrant-step executes at least one locally saved BASH shell script file on the guest (Linux) machine.
+To avoid a line-terminator-related script error, you should clone the demo project without converting line-terminators to the Windows style.**

+**Caution 3: The following vagrant-up step itself does \*not\* complete the installation of a DVN; after the vagrant-up step successfully finishes, then you must vagrant ssh to the guest machine and semi-automatically install GlassFish, Dataverse, and other required components.**

 After running the commands below you should be able to log in:

 - <http://localhost:8888/dvn/>